 - Use plastic wrap, not a tea towel, to cover the dough while rising.
 This dough is STICKY and in my bowl it always rises just above the top.
 The dough will slide right off plastic wrap, but cling like a mess to cloth.

-- After you’ve used the two forks to deflate the dough to get ready for the second rise, you can scrape off any that still clings to the sides of the bowl and plop it on top of the dough ball.
+- After you’ve used the two forks to deflate the dough, you can scrape off any that still clings to the sides of the bowl and plop it on top of the dough ball.

 Second Rise in the Baking Dish

-- Dough and baking dish can be heavy and the dish can be full to the top.
-Use an oven mitt on both hands and always lift it with both hands.
+- Dough and baking dish can be heavy – always lift with both hands.

-- Be extra liberal with the lube for the baking dish.
+- Cover every bit of the inside of the baking dish with the lube (butter, cooking spray, etc.).
 Get it all the way to the rim.
 The fat not only makes it easier to remove, it reacts with the dough to create a crispy texture on the sides and bottom.
+However, don’t have so much that there’s a standing layer.
+Regular olive oil tends to pool at the bottom which is why I prefer olive oil cooking spray.
+Too much oil can make the outside chewier than I like.

 - My preferred pan lube is butter-flavored cooking spray.
 You don’t get a lot of taste, but you do get a lot of aroma and color.
-I also really like olive oil spray.
+Olive oil spray works too.

 - I have a salt tooth, and I like sprinkling a quarter- to half-teaspoon of kosher salt on the baking dish after I’ve sprayed it, before the dough goes in for the second rise.

-- My preferred baking method is as one single large loaf, though I’ve been meaning to try separating it into two smaller loaves so I can do one plain and one with herbs.
-I use a round stoneware baking dish about 9 inches across and 3 inches deep.
+- My preferred baking method is as one single large loaf, though I’ve separated it into two smaller loaves so I can do one plain and one with herbs, or to give one of the loaves away.
+But most of the time I use a round stoneware baking dish about 9 inches across and 3 inches deep.
 As you saw at the King Arthur site, they use a much taller, narrower Pyrex baking dish.

 - Just before I put it in the oven, I lightly spray the top with more cooking spray.
 It puts a little more crunch in the crust.
 Butter-flavored spray really brings out a deep golden color.

-- The temperature change during baking is really important, so stay close.
+- The oven temperature change as specified in the King Arthur Flour recipe during baking is really important, so stay close.
 If you leave the kitchen, take the timer with you.
-Use your phone, set it to ring loudly.
+Use your phone’s reminders and set it to ring loudly.

 - This is a damp bread when done, so err on the side of cooking a few minutes too long versus a few minutes too short.
 The color you want is a deep golden brown (see picture of loaf that could have used another 3-5 minutes).